 If an underlying illness or infection has caused your optic neuritis, this should be treated.
 In the early stages of optic neuritis, over-the-counter painkillers can relieve your discomfort if you have eye pain.

-Steroid medication (corticosteroids) can accelerate recovery of the optic nerve but doesn't make a difference to the long-term outcome of the condition.
-Steroids can have undesirable side effects, so they are only rarely considered as part of a treatment plan.
+Steroid medication (corticosteroids) can accelerate recovery of the optic nerve but may not make a difference to the long-term outcome of the condition except in some types of optic neuritis associated with certain antibodies (Source: Lancet Neurology).

 Optic neuritis can cause lasting damage to the optic nerve (called 'optic atrophy'), but three in four people recover without significant vision loss.